The Mercado Centrale

 If you've been to Costa Rica before, but haven't visited the Mercado because of the traffic and congestion, or maybe you're a little intimidated about the hordes of people, you really have nothing to fear.
 Like any market, you'll find the peak times are generally in the morning hours until around 10am, and late afternoon rush hour as people are on the way home from work.
 But even at these times, the market and streets are easily navigated.
 Parking a rental car may be challenging but not impossible.
 If you can, avoid this by taking a taxi.

-First, don't get in the cab before you agree on a price from your starting point to the Central Market.
-Second, there are a dozen entry points into the market due to its size which takes up several city blocks.
+First - BEFORE you get in a cab, agree on a price from your starting point to the Central Market.
+Second - there are a dozen entry points into the market due to its size which takes up several city blocks.
 You'll see vendors just outside the market and people bustling about from your taxi and should exit when you do - don't let the driver run up your fare by keeping you in the taxi longer than necessary, or tell you he has to go around the block to drop you off.

 You'll find all sorts of goodies at the Central Market from fresh produce and tropical fruit, meats and the freshest catch of fish, to leather goods, textiles, handmade guitars, livestock, and flea market finds.
 The livestock can be of the cuter variety like bunnies and peeps, so if you bring the kids along, don't tell them where they're really headed!